juzailmlwork/jaseci/docs/docs/jac-scale/README.md

   - Only the application's final Docker layer is pushed and pulled
   - Only deployments are updated (databases remain unchanged)

-## Deployment Process

-When you run `jac scale`, the following steps are executed:

-### 1. Create JAC Application Docker Image

-- Build the application image from the source directory
-- Tag the image with DockerHub repository

-### 2. Push Docker Image to DockerHub (Build Mode Only)

-- Authenticate using `DOCKER_USERNAME` and `DOCKER_PASSWORD`
-- Push the image to DockerHub
-- Subsequent pushes are faster since only the final image layer is pushed

-### 3. Deploy to Kubernetes

-- Create or update Kubernetes namespace
-- Deploy Redis and MongoDB (first run only)
-- Create application deployment
-- Create services and expose via NodePort

 ## Architecture